Lead in Drinking Water

 - Use only water from the cold-water tap for drinking, cooking, and making baby formula.

-- Flush the tap for one to two minutes before using the water you plan for drinking or cooking.
+- Flush the tap for one to two minutes before using the water for drinking or cooking.

 - If a faucet has not been used for six hours or longer, flush your cold-water pipes by running the water for one to two minutes prior to use.

-- Inspect the aerator on the end of the faucet and removing any debris such as metal particles.
+- Inspect the aerator on the end of the faucet and remove any debris, such as metal particles.

 - Do not use lead solder when making plumbing repairs.